Med Mentors has a dual mission:

 2) to provide 1-on-1 professional advising by an expert team of physicians.

-With many collective years of experience advising pre-medical and medical students, we have an expert team of physician who are eager to help you in your journey to applying to medical school or residency.
+With many collective years of experience advising pre-medical and medical students, we have an expert team of physicians who are eager to help you in your journey to applying to medical school or residency.

 What sets us apart from other advising companies:

 We each have years of admissions committee, mentoring, editing and advising experience.

 Dr. Trinh recently completed a clinical research year at Mass Eye and Ear/Harvard Medical School and worked with a world-renown thyroid surgeon conducting cutting edge research.
 She is an incoming Otolaryngology – Head and Neck Surgery resident physician, which is one of the most competitive residency specialties to match into.
 She served on her School of Medicine’s Admissions Committee for 4 years where she reviewed applications, conducted interviews, and provided evaluations to the decision committee about the applicants.
 Lily has been an expert editor for over 4 years, developed an online course teaching hundreds of students how to craft a standout personal statement, and has a strong track record of getting her students success!